 Constructed in 1978, the Carseland facility is situated on a 64 hectare site of which 32 hectares are utilized for the production and storage of utility poles and dimensional lumber.
 The operation includes one state of the art PCP pressure system, one water-borne pressure system, along with two drying/stabilization chambers.
-In addition, there is a stand alone pole butt treating tank which includes an efficient hydraulic loading system.
-The facilities also include an incising/framing line and an automated lumber packaging line.
+In addition, there is a stand alone pole butt treating tank which includes an incising/framing line and an automated lumber packaging line.
 Total annual treating capacity is approximately 150,000 cubic metres.
 The plant location is well situated to provide utility poles to Western Canada and US markets.
-Its consumer lumber program benefits from the robust growth that Alberta continues to experience.